james168ma/personal-website/subpages/About.md

 As of November 2020, I'm fully buried in CS homework and very little time on my hands to work on my own projects (although I do make time to do so occasionally).
-However, I'm still always open to learning through building, and hopefully I will get some more time to work the [multiplayer FPS](https://github.com/james168ma/Simpleton) game that I started building using Unity.
+However, I'm still always open to learning through building, and hopefully I will get some more time to work on the [multiplayer FPS](https://github.com/james168ma/Simpleton) game that I started building using Unity.